Last updated on 8th April 2020

 Other Health/Self-Management: The NHS provides a selection of 24 Exercise Videos and there are many other exercise options a quick web search away.
+The NHS also provides the excellent site Every Mind Matters which slightly muddlingly provides good 'physical' health advice as well as good 'psychological' advice.
 Here's the Guardian on How to Self-Isolate and here's an interesting take on Working from Home ... but both these areas are also covered by so many other Google reachable options.
 And for good practical advice, see the free Which?
 Consumer Association centre.

 Reaching Out with Local Help: These are such challenging times.
 It's very good that so many local help groups are springing up.
 Here's the neighbourhood hub Nextdoor and here the excellent COVID-19 Mutual Aid UK network.